nDmitry/web-benchmarks/README.md

 All benchmarks maintain a similar workload across languages, which includes:

 - Handling HTTP requests and pooled database connections.
-- CPU bound operations (e.g. serializing JSON, parsing HTTP headers).
+- CPU bound operations (e.g. serializing JSON, parsing HTTP headers, encrypting strings using Caesar cypher algorithm).
 - Memory allocation and garbage collection (e.g. creating DTO-like structures for each row in the database and discarding them).

-Basically, each benchmark is running on all cores with a database connection pool(s) and on each request it simply fetches a 100 fake users from the database, creates a class instance/structure for each row converting a datetime object to ISO string, serializes resulting array to JSON and responds with this payload.
-This gives near-100% CPU utilization for all languages used.
+Basically, each benchmark is running on all cores with a database connection pool(s) and on each request it simply fetches a 100 fake users from the database, creates a class instance/structure for each row converting a datetime object to an ISO string and encrypting one of the fields with Caesar cypher, serializes resulting array to JSON and responds with this payload.

+This gives us a near-100% CPU utilization for all languages used and measures both CPU and IO-bound performance.
+The workload between CPU and IO-bound tasks was adjusted so that neither of them become an obvious bottleneck.

 ## Running servers and benchmarks